guywuolletjr/guywuolletjr.github.io/about.md

 computer and network security respectively.
 He is a huge believer in decentralized networks and their potential to change how our world works.

-Guy previously worked at Andreessen Horowitz and as research assistant in the Stanford Program on Energy and Sustainable Development.
+Guy previously worked at Andreessen Horowitz and as research assistant in the Stanford Economics Program on Energy and Sustainable Development.